NicBallinger/tic-tac-toe/README.md

 technology and how to write a code base that will run in multiple user interfaces.
 The tic-tac-toe games presents a small but interesting problem domain.

+One thing that made possible to work in multiple environments was to store the game state in an atom and register each player and any observers as watchers on that atom.

 There are 4 different UIs: swing using seesaw (I just got that pun as I typed that), tty, laterna and ClojureScript.

 ## Usage